-Estimates suggest that in 2012/2013 between 40% - 60% of dogs in Hindmarsh Shire Council are not registered and in the order of 50% - 70% of cats are not registered.
+Estimates suggest that in 2015/2016 between

+30% - 50% of dogs in Hindmarsh Shire Council were not registered and in the order of 50% - 70% of cats were not registered.

-Cat registration rates are well below that of dog registrations and feral cats are frequently seized and euthanised.
+Cat registration rates are well below that of dog registrations and feral cats are frequently seized and euthanized.